nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/about.md

   content : "I am an entrepreneur, advisor and engineer, and I enjoy solving problems creatively and working on projects that concretely help people.

-  I have lived on four continents and developed and applied knowledge and skills in business, entrepreneurship, science, and software engineering along the way, helping 20+ companies worldwide grow and many teams move forward.
+  I have lived on four continents and developed and applied knowledge and skills in business, entrepreneurship, science, and software engineering along the way, helping 20+ companies worldwide grow and 25+ teams move forward.
 I also led events and communities in these areas."

   button:
     enable : true